FTJiang/Machine-Learning/KNN/README.txt

 Algorithm: K Nearest Neighbors
 Environment: Matlab 2015b

+This is a facial attractiveness classification task: given a picture of a face, you need to predict whether the average rating of the face is hot or not.
+So, each row corresponds to a data point (a picture).
+Each column is a feature, a pixel.
+The value of the feature is the value of the pixel in a grayscale image. cosineDistance.m implements the cosine distance, a simple distance function.
+It takes two feature vectors x and y, and computes a nengative, symmetric distance between x and y.

 cosineDistance.m
 This file is used for compute distance between data.
 In the formula, I use 1-cosineDistance, therefore, the nearest neighbors are the smallest value of distance.